jasonevensen/web-dev/README.md

 # Simple Landing Page
-This is a just simple landing page I put together using html and css.
+This is a just a simple landing page I put together using html and css.
 It is mobile responsive.